-Eating GMO’s can wreak havoc on the health of your colon, potentially destroying some of the good bacteria of your gut.
+Eating GMO’s may potentially destroy some of the good bacteria of your gut.
 This can compromise your immune system and lead to a plethora of health conditions.
 Genetically modified foods were introduced into the marketplace in 1996, and the incidence of people in the United States with several chronic diseases almost doubled, going from 7 percent to 13 percent.
 Allergies and food-related illnesses increased 200 percent within five years of modified foods becoming mainstream.
 The solution?
 Just avoid GMOs.
 I’m afraid that’s not so easy.
 Unfortunately, it’s becoming difficult to find anything that doesn’t contain GMOs.
 Eighty-five percent of U.S. corn is genetically modified, 91 percent of soybeans, 88 percent of cotton including cottonseed oil, and 70 percent of all processed foods at the supermarket —from soda to soup, crackers to condiments—all contain genetically modified ingredients.
 Thanks to a nonprofit organization called the “Non-GMO Project,” we are seeing more transparency with food products.
 Because consumers are becoming aware and demanding GMO-free foods, manufacturers are starting to offer more GMO-free options.

 Here are my ten tips for avoiding GMOs, a sneak peek from my upcoming book, Food Sanity: